 That's where we come in.

 At Lofty AI, we've built a free platform with hundreds of off-market properties sourced directly from high quality, vetted wholesalers across the US.
-There's no cost and no signup necessary.

 In this blog post, we'll be breaking down the old, outdated methods of finding off-market properties as well as our new, automated method.